-Shops and car parks have re-opened, cafes are offering take-aways, and from the 4th July pubs and restaurants will also be open, albeit in slightly new ways.
-Slowly but surely we are getting back to business.
+Shops, car parks, cafes, pubs and restaurants have re-opened, albeit in slightly different ways.
 So that you can plan your trips out, we’ve put together a handy guide for the facilities, amenities and services that are open and available.

 Public car parks

-The toilets in the beach car park and by boating lake are currently NOT open.
+The toilets in the beach car park and by the boating lake are open.

-Lifeguards are on duty on Perranporth beach daily from 10 a.m. to 6 p.m.
+Lifeguards are on duty on Perranporth beach, Trevaunance Cove in St Agnes, and Chapel Porth, daily from 10.00 to 18.00.
 This service is running until 6th September 2020, however the end date will be regularly reviewed, taking government guidelines into account.

 Perranporth library is currently not open to the public to be able to the enter the building.
-They are re-opening on 4th July for people to drop off books only and will be implementing a collection system for picking books up.
+Books can be dropped off only and a collection system implemented for picking books up.

 There are currently no banking facilities in the village while Lloyds mobile banking is suspended until further notice.
 Cash machines are available at both Co-op stores, and cash may be withdrawn from the post office counter.